 We pored over the information we picked up at the VisitStockholm tourism office, and decided among the incredible list of museums in and around the city, on the following attractions.
 There were a few others short-listed that we hoped to get to, but as it was we felt like we could have spent much longer at each of these.
 These are our top five picks for things do do or see if you’re in Stockholm with kids.

-Vasa Museum – This is not a museum Vivi would have chosen, but I wanted to see it and she was impressed by the ship inside the building.
+Vasa Museum is not one Vivi would have chosen, but I wanted to see it, and she was impressed by the ship inside the building.
 The Vasa ship capsized and sank on her maiden voyage in Stockholm 1628.
 333 years later it was salvaged and the museum was built on a dry dock of the old naval yard.
 Before the building was completed, Vasa was towed into the flooded dry dock under the building, raised up and then the building was able to be completed.
 It is an amazing display.
 Vasa is the world’s only preserved 17th century ship – and they get 1.5 million visitors a year!